Akash-Kumar-Soralle/ETL/README.md

    - Loads transformed data into a target SQL Server database for reporting and analysis.

 ## 📊 Use Case Example
-- Example scenario: Moving raw sales data into a data warehouse, applying currency con
+- Example scenario: Moving raw sales data into a data warehouse, applying currency conversion, removing duplicates, and generating fact/dimension tables for reporting.

+## 🚀 How to Run
+1. Clone this repository.
+2. Open the `.dtproj` file in Visual Studio (SQL Server Data Tools).
+3. Configure connection managers for your source and target databases.
+4. Deploy and run the `.dtsx` packages in SSIS.

+## 📈 Results
+- Automated ETL workflows reduce manual data processing.
+- Clean and standardized data is ready for BI tools (Power BI, Tableau, etc.).
+- Flexible design supports parameterization for multiple environments.